fanoframework/fanoframework.github.io/deployment/uwsgi/index.md

 ## Permission issue with SELinux

-Running FastCGI application may be subject to strict security policy of SELinux.
+Running uwsgi application tghrough reverse proxy may be subject to strict security policy of SELinux.
 Read [Permission issue with SELinux](/deployment/scgi#permission-issue-with-selinux) for more information.

 ## Explore more